cgreenha/GitExtensions/Readme.txt

-This git folder is controlled by git extensions
+Overview: This git folder is controlled by git extensions
+Content: Useful practice programs